Publish Date: December 26, 2016

-Latest Windows Server products come with Windows Remote Management (WinRM) enabled by default, but traditional Remote Desktop (RDP) feature is disabled.
-If you ever need to enable remote desktop feature on your newly deployed Windows Server 2012 R2 box but you don’t have console access, you can do so by using Windows PowerShell.
-In this guide I will tell you how to enable remote desktop when there is no console access to server.
+The new Windows Server products come with Windows Remote Management (WinRM) enabled by default, but the traditional Remote Desktop (RDP) feature is disabled.
+If you ever need to enable the remote desktop feature on your newly deployed Windows system but don’t have console access, you can do so with PowerShell.
+This can be particularly helpful in situations where you need to access the server from a different location or troubleshoot issues without having to be on-site.
+Additionally, using PowerShell for this task allows for quick and efficient configuration changes without the need for manual intervention.

-Before starting, you should know the Registry value which controls the Remote Desktop aka Terminal Services connections in Microsoft Windows (Servers and Clients).
-There is a DWORD value named “fDenyTSConnections” inside ‘HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Terminal Server‘.
-This key accepts boolean value (either 0 or 1) and it is 1 by default which means Remote Desktop connection is disabled.
-By using simple PowerShell commands we will connect to remote server using WS-Management protocol and set this value to 0.
-We will also create and enable a rule in Windows Firewall to accept RDP connections.
+Before starting, you should know the Registry value which controls the Remote Desktop a.k.a.
+Terminal Services connections in Microsoft Windows (Server and Client OSes).
+There is a DWORD value named “fDenyTSConnections” under ‘HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Terminal Server‘ subkey.
+It accepts a boolean value (either 0 or 1) and it is 1 by default, which means Remote Desktop connections are disabled.
+We will run a PowerShell command on remote computer to set this value to 0 to essentially enable RDP.
+We will also enable a Windows Firewall rule to accept RDP connections.

 Invoke-Command -ComputerName MyDC1 -ScriptBlock {Set-ItemProperty -Path 'HKLM:\System\CurrentControlSet\Control\Terminal Server' -Name "fDenyTSConnections" -Value 0 -Verbose}

-Replace MyDC1 with your own computer name.
-If your currently logged on user does not have enough privilege to modify Windows registry on remote computer, you can specify -Credential domain\admin and the command will be run as alternate user
+Replace MyDC1 with your remote computer name.
+If your currently logged on user does not have enough privilege to modify Windows registry on remote computer, you can use the -Credential parameter to supply alternate user credentials.

 Invoke-Command -ComputerName MyDC1 -ScriptBlock {Enable-NetFirewallRule -DisplayGroup "Remote Desktop" -Verbose}

-Open Windows PowerShell ISE or notepad or any other text editor of your choice and copy the following code:
+Open Windows PowerShell ISE, VS Code or any other text editor of your choice and copy the following code:

 Create a folder named “Windows PowerShell” in your [My] Documents folder.